samuelpeers-mhi/terraform/website/guides/core-workflow.html.md

 in service disruption, they may decide to delay merging its pull request until they can schedule a maintenance window.

+    [ ktagg confused; re: the above paragraph and deciding to run it now, but then we go on in the next section to say it's important to do a plan against the master branch before making such a decision? ]

 ### Create

 Once a pull request has been approved and merged, it's important for the team to review the final concrete plan that's run against the shared team branch and the latest version of the state file.

+    [ Screenshot showing in the command line or GH which branch to run against ] [ like: run against this -> master branch! not the old my-changes branch! ]

 This plan has the potential to be different than the one reviewed on the pull request due to issues like merge order or recent infrastructural changes.

+    [ example of this? having trouble imagining in detail what things careful merging would fail to prevent ]

 It is at this point that the team asks questions about the potential implications of applying the change.
 Do we expect any service disruption from